DGC-GH/eveObserver/scripts/prompt.md

 Use emojis and format the text for better readability and output in this exact format for easy adoption in VS Code:
 - **Agent Preferences:** [Bulleted list summarizing your biases above]
 - **Repo Analysis Summary:** [Concise yet detailed overview, including key insights from the structured analysis steps]
 - **Improvements:** [Numbered list; for each: 1.
 Brief explanation and rationale.
 2. Code snippet or diff (use Git-style diff format if changing existing code).
-3. Copilot-friendly suggestion (e.g., "Paste this into VS Code and use Copilot to refactor: [prompt]").
+3. Copilot-friendly suggestion.
 4. Expected benefits tied to preferences]

 After Implementation: